ScrippsCCBB/CCBBwebsite/docs/CCBB_pipelines/overview_signup.md

 Email [CCBB](mailto:ccbb@scripps.edu) to find out if you have signed up already!

 ###### Step2
-As you will access our pipelines on Garibaldi, please get your account on Garibaldi by emailing [HPC](mailto:hpc@scripps.edu) (if you do not have one already).
+To access our pipelines on Garibaldi, please get your account on Garibaldi by emailing [HPC](mailto:hpc@scripps.edu) (if you do not have one already).

 ###### Step3
 Setting up Workflow, an interface to access CCBB pipelines on Garibaldi:\